 Watch out for any policies that exist in their current form because “that’s the way we’ve always done things.”
 Use your cybersecurity compliance audit as a chance to make positive changes in your organization’s processes, enacting and updating policies to reflect modern cybersecurity threats and challenges.

 You will also want to consider the scope of your audit at this point.
 If you are conducting an audit surrounding a specific regulation or requirement, you may choose to review only the policies concerning that regulation.
-Alternately, you may choose to examine all policies related to cybersecurity compliance.
+Alternatively, you may choose to examine all policies related to cybersecurity compliance.

 Once you have established an understanding of your current policies and developed a plan to update them where necessary, you may inventory your IT assets.